SABER: Spatially Consistent 3D Universal Adversarial Objects for BEV Detectors: Distance Robustness Analysis

-In \textbf{Attack distance} in \autoref{sec_abu}, we compare the results of training 3D adversarial objects at different locations.
-To further assess spatial robustness, we place a mesh trained at 0.5 units across varying distances (\autoref{tab:distance_0.5}).
+In \textbf{Attack distance} of the main text, we compare the results of training 3D adversarial objects at different locations.
+To further assess spatial robustness, we place a mesh trained at 0.5 units across varying distances (\cref{tab:distance_0.5}).
 The adversarial object successfully attacks the target category across all test locations, indicating robustness over distance.
-While the attack is most effective near the training position, ASR gradually declines as the placement moves farther away.
-This also explains why the ASR in the Sec.4.4 \textbf{Placement Generalization} experiment is lower when the number of meshes is small: insufficient object coverage leads to the adversarial mesh far away from the target vehicle and thus failed target attack.
+While the attack is more effective near the training position, ASR gradually declines as the placement moves farther away.
+This also explains why the ASR in the Sec.4.4 \textbf{Placement Generalization} of the main text is lower when the number of meshes is small: insufficient adversarial object coverage causes the adversarial mesh to be distant from the target vehicle, thereby compromising the attack performance.